vediavictoria/Sales_Dashboard/README.md

 # Regional_Sales_Dashboard
-The dashboard highlights store performance through multiple lenses.
-Together, these visualizations provide insights for identifying high and low performing stores, guiding regional strategy, and supporting data driven decisions.
+The interactive dashboard highlights store performance through multiple lenses.
+Together, these visualizations support analyzing sales performance, profitability, and cost distribution across regions, states, and individual stores.

 ## Dashboard Approach
 Using the same dataset, I developed two dashboard versions with slightly different analytical perspectives and design approaches.
+The Regional Sales Dashboard helps stakeholders monitor overall business performance while drilling down into regional and store-level insights.

+The dashboard highlights:

+-Total Sales

+-Total Profit

+-Total Costs

+-Profit performance by state

+-Profit distribution across stores

+-Store-level profitability comparison

+With this dashboard, users can answer questions like:

+-Which states generate the highest profit?

+-Are profits concentrated in a few stores or evenly distributed?

+-Which stores are performing above/below average?

+-How do sales, costs, and profit compare overall?

 ### Dashboard Example 1
 ![First Dashboard](First_dashboard_preview.png)